Meet your teachers

 Systems Immunity Research Institute and Dementia Research Institute

 I am a Clinical Biochemist with a strong research record in Immunology.

+I enjoy teaching, particularly one-to-one and small groups, and have relished the challenges of the new curriculum.
 I have learned an enormous amount from interacting with students and come to realise that our students are the medical school - our most valuable resource and best source of advice on improving the course and student experience.

 A modernised curriculum with more small group teaching, more patient contact and earlier finals.